Chapter 37: The New President

 “He-he’s dead…” Bark said haltingly, a bewildered chuckle escaping from his lips.
 “The President of Kintobor Inc is dead!?”
 He then erupted into a fit unbridled laughter.
 “I-I can’t friggin’ believe this!?
 What a stroke of irony!”

-As the bear guffawed at his sworn enemy’s demise, Cream circled around the desk, her eyes latched onto the massive blade in the human’s back and a look of horror etched into her face.
-She inspected the blade closely and then shot Tails a wide-eyed look that made it seem like she saw a ghost.
+As the bear guffawed at his sworn enemy’s demise, Tails watched as Cream circled around the desk, her eyes latched onto the massive blade in the human’s back.
+She stopped, inspected the blade closely and then shot Tails a horrified look, which confirmed his suspicions.
 “Tails… this sword-”

 “Yeah, it’s Nazo’s,” he finished, glowering at the offending weapon.
 Hatred coursed through his veins as he spat out the name and a fire started burning in his chest at the thought of the elite SOLDIER.
 “Only he could use a sword like that.”

 Cream’s low voice snapped him out of his reprieve.
 “N-Nazo is alive?” she said shakily, backing away from the body.
+She looked as though she had seen a ghost.
 Tails again saw her right hand go to the back of her ear.
 ‘What is up with that?’ he questioned to himself, narrowing his eyes at her behaviour.
 ‘When this is all said and done, I should ask her-’

 “Well, whoever did it, I’d like to buy him a drink!”
 Bark said loudly, breaking the fox’s thoughts, a triumphant and self-satisfied grin plastered on his snout.
 When he saw or heard no cheers of celebration, he eyed them all incredulously.
 “What the hell, guys?
 Don’t you know what this means?!”
 He spread his arms widely.
 “Kintobor’s toast!
 They’re done!
 It’s the end for them!!”